Maximizing Competitive Advantage: An Overview of Bowman's Strategy Clock (plus PPT)

 The Bowman Strategy Clock is a tool developed by Cliff Bowman to help organizations understand and analyze their competitive position in the market.

-It is based on the idea that there are eight different strategies that organizations can use to differentiate themselves from their competitors and achieve a competitive advantage.
+It is based on the idea that organizations can use eight strategies to differentiate themselves from their competitors and achieve a competitive advantage.

 Our Bowman's Strategy Clock template helps you navigate the competitive landscape to improve your business strategy.